 In an ever-increasingly digital world, it is interesting to note that thermal card boarding passes continue to be the primary ticketing medium for most public transport journeys.
 Offering durability, and with or without a top coat, the thermal card option for ticketing is an attractive and practical option for the hard-working travel ticket.

-Thermal paper is available in a variety of weights and anywhere between 126gsm – 175gsm offers the optimum quality and weight to allow for top and non-top coated thermal travel tickets.
-This weight parameter gives appropriate stability and durability to the printed image on the high-sensitivity thermal paper.
+Thermal paper is available in a variety of weights and anywhere between 126gsm – 175gsm offers the optimum quality and weight to allow for top and non-top-coated thermal travel tickets.
+This weight parameter gives appropriate stability and durability to the printed image on high-sensitivity thermal paper.
 The high image density also enables good barcode readability on the card.

-From an efficiency point of view, thermal papers have excellent offset and flex printability, making them highly suited for high speed printing – an important consideration for transport operators with ticket sales sites in any major transport hub.
-Thermal also offers good die cutting performance in production too.
-The extremely low levels of dust on print heads also reduce the need for maintenance down times for the machinery used to print tickets.
+From an efficiency point of view, thermal papers have excellent offset and flex printability, making them highly suited for high-speed printing – an important consideration for transport operators with ticket sales sites in any major transport hub.
+Thermal also offers good die-cutting performance in production too.
+The extremely low levels of dust on print heads also reduce the need for maintenance times for the machinery used to print tickets.